Poland Comes First: Ideology

 The party was formed from PiS's liberal faction.
 Kluzik has said the party is inspired by the centrism of David Cameron, leader of the British Conservatives.
 The core of the party is based around the 'Museumite' faction, connected to the Warsaw Uprising Museum, of which the PJN's Jan Ołdakowski is the director.

 The party has criticised the slow pace of economic liberalisation by the Civic Platform government, challenging both Donald Tusk's frequent distractions from economic issues and Law and Justice's dirigisme.
 The party aims to reform the labour market, accelerate privatisation, introduce a 19% flat tax, and equalise the retirement age between men and women.

-PJN seeed to increase public participation within politics, public scrutiny of government, transparency in governance, and encourage local self-government.
+PJN sought to increase public participation within politics, public scrutiny of government, transparency in governance, and encourage local self-government.
 It strongly advocated diversification of Poland's energy, especially in regards to domestic production of shale-locked natural gas.
 PJN was also a firm supporter of Ukrainian integration into the European Union.